-2.2.20 The 29th UN Climate Conference hosted in Baku, Azerbaijan concluded on November 24, 2024.
-New financial goals at COP 29 will build on the significant strides on global action at COP27, which agreed an historic Loss and Damage Fund, and Cop 28, which delivered a global agreement to transition away from fossil fuels in energy systems in a swift and fair manor as well as triple renewable energy and boost climate resilience.
+2.2.18 The 29th UN Climate Conference hosted in Baku, Azerbaijan concluded on November 24 2024.
+New financial goals at COP 29 will build on the significant strides on global action at COP 27, which agreed a historic Loss and Damage Fund, and COP 28, which delivered a global agreement to transition away from fossil fuels in energy systems in a swift and fair manner as well as triple renewable energy and boost climate resilience.
 Unlike COP 27 and 28 however, COP 29 reached an agreement on carbon markets which will help countries deliver their respective climate plans on a quicker and cheaper basis, as well as make faster progress in halving global emissions.